-Bretty Rawson is a narrative & story consultant, dachshund dad, and editor who writes at the edge of boyhood, shadow, and dream.
+Bretty Rawson is a narrative & story consultant, dachshund dad, and writer, examining the edges of boyhood, shadow, and dream.

 CV available upon request.

-Bretty’s own writing has been published in PANK Magazine, The Rumpus, Nowhere Magazine, among others, and they’ve received support from the Banff Center for Arts & Creativity for their fiction manuscript, Shadow Boys, a duology about the blurriness of boyhood.
-Bretty has spoken on stages and at schools about the art, act, and craft of story, and they are currently on the Board of Directors for both Seattle City of Literature and Born to Adapt, two nonprofits with missions to connect people across the globe.
-Bretty has also been a Teaching Artist at writing retreats, in charter schools, and with writers-in-the-school programs.
+Bretty is currently at work on a fiction manuscript, Shadow Boys, which follows the story of four neighborhood boys who lose their shadows.
+Their writing has been published in PANK Magazine, The Rumpus, Nowhere Magazine, among others, and they’ve received support from the Banff Center for Arts & Creativity.
+Bretty is currently on the Board of Directors for Seattle City of Literature and Born to Adapt, two nonprofits with missions to connect people across the globe.
+Bretty has been a Teaching Artist at writing retreats, in charter schools, and with writers-in-the-school programs.

-In past lives, Bretty worked an overnight shift for two years at a law firm in New York City to pay their bills and focus on writing; Bretty ran digital storytelling efforts for Washington State’s wine industry for four years, despite a penchant for IPAs; for three nonconsecutive summers, Bretty worked on slime lines in fishing canneries in Alaska, most recently in Unalaska, Alaska, whose island slogan is, Your unforgettable, undiscovered journey awaits you in Unalaska; and long ago, Bretty lived in Kisakata, a town of 8,000 in the northeast coast of Japan, where they taught English for two years to their favorite age: third graders.
+In past lives, Bretty worked an overnight shift for two years at a law firm in New York City; ran digital storytelling efforts for Washington State’s wine industry for four years; and for three nonconsecutive summers, worked on slime lines in fishing canneries in Alaska, most recently in Unalaska, Alaska, whose island slogan is, Your unforgettable, undiscovered journey awaits you in Unalaska.
+Long ago, Bretty lived in Kisakata, a town of 8,000 on the northeast coast of Japan, where they taught English for two years to their favorite age: third graders.

 Connect w/ Bretty.